 Examples

-These examples illustrate legal-context.json at three levels of trust assurance.
+These examples illustrate legal-context.json at each level of trust assurance.

 Minimal (Level 1)